vnscriptkid/React-Redux-Boilerplate/README.md

 #### Reducers

-- Define a type that is union of all related actions to do type checks for reducers
+- Define a `type` that is union of all related actions to do type checks for reducers
+  > export type TodoAction = DeleteTodoAction | FetchTodosAction;

 #### Typescript